Bought: Whisky Auction, 9th February 2017

 Things didn’t start well for me using M&M. I was over-the-moon to discover that the 1998 Miltonduff had been replaced by a Highland Park 20cl (one of my favourite whiskies) so I added 2 bottles to my basket.
 It took 5 days for someone at M&M to reply to me to say the HP was out of stock.
 5 days!
 And their website shows 4 people working in sales so it’s not like they’re short staffed.
 They asked if I wanted a replacement or a refund so I asked for a Macduff and a Glen Grant.
 They were slightly more expensive than the HP but, since they were my 2nd choice, it was only fair that M&M agreed to supply them at a lower price.

-85.5/100 on Whiskybase is a good score, albeit from only 2 members.
+84/100 on Whiskybase is a very good score.
 One reviewer says of the taste “malty.
 Not as fruity as on the nose.
 Instead more delicate and gentle oakiness developing into more bitterness.
 Later on cinnamon and ginger.
 Also nutiness” and summarises with “not as stunning as those 2000 sherry matured Macduff.
 The nose is light and clean, the palate more heavy and complex.”

 Bought: Whisky Exchange, 18th March 2015